VonKavalier/coffeethon/README.md

 ```
 # Add 1 coffee
 $ ./coffeethon.py -a
+You added 1 cups of coffee
 ```
 ```
 # Add more
 $ ./coffeethon.py -a 6
+You added 6 cups of coffee
 ```
 ```
 # See how many were drank